Logitech G Pro X Mechanical Keyboard Review

 On the bottom you'll see the same five rubber pads that you saw on the previous iteration of this board, combined with two adjustment feet to allow you to get the perfect typing angle.
 This all works perfectly: the bottom parts of the feet are rubberized and the main rubber pads provide plenty of grip so there's no need to worry about accidentally sliding your keyboard off of your desk during a particularly heavy key press.

-Of course the hot-swappable GX switches are the stars of this board, and swapping those out is so easy that a child could do it.
-I wouldn’t really recommend to have an actual child swap your switches for you (the little contacts are sort of fragile, so you have to be a bit careful when placing new switches) but you know what I mean.
-There really is a market for hot-swappable keyboards (I get a lot of questions about this in the comments and on our social media) so it’s cool to see that Logitech has added this feature to their most popular competitive gaming keyboard.
+Of course the hot-swappable feature is the star of this board, and swapping switches out is so easy that a child could do it.
+I wouldn't really recommend to have an actual child swap your switches for you (the little contacts are sort of fragile, so you have to be a bit careful when placing new switches) but you know what I mean.
+There really is a market for hot-swappable keyboards (I get a lot of questions about this in the comments and on our social media) so it's cool to see that Logitech has added this feature to their most popular competitive gaming keyboard.

 Performance and every day use